-As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2022 is \$4,900.
+As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2022 is \$4,500.
+The most you will have to pay out-of-pocket is \$4,500 from in-network and out-of-network providers combined.
 The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
+(The amounts you pay for your Part D prescription drugs and your out-of-network/Point-of-Service (POS) services do not count toward your maximum out-of-pocket amount.)
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk () in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$4,900, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
+If you reach the maximum out-of-pocket amount of \$4,500 in-network, or \$4,500 from in-network and out-of-network providers combined, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).